evefim/Udacity/Project_1/README.md

 Some conclusions are summarized below:
 - There are different weather, daytime and road conditions.
 This is good from the model generalization ability point of view.
 - Three classes (a car, a pedestrian and a cyclist) are very imbalanced.
 In 1937 images there are 34855 cars, 10423 pedestrians and 270 cyclists.
 This fact makes cyclists very difficult to detect (or in other words to teach the model to identify them).
 - One image may contain a lot of detections, in the given subset there are up to 75 bounding boxes in a single image.
-Some images are empty, which is also valid event
+Some images are empty, which is also valid event.
 - The scale of objects bounding boxes is also very different from very huge (for example, very long bus in a foreground) to tiny pedestrians in the distance.
-- There are also some errors in dataset (not many though): wrong bounding boxes, objects without bounding box
+- There are also some errors in dataset (not many though): wrong bounding boxes, objects without bounding boxes.

 ### Cross validation
 Dataset should be split into 3 subsets: for training (train), validation (val) and testing (test).